Is Pest Control Safe for Your Home?

 What "suitable for residential use once dry" Actually Means

-When your technician says a treatment is "suitable for residential use once dry," here's what's happening chemically: wet product can be absorbed more easily through skin or paw pads.
+When your technician says a treatment is "suitable for residential use once dry," here's what's happening chemically: wet product can be absorbed more easily through skin contact.
 Once the treatment dries — typically 30-60 minutes for exterior applications — the active ingredient bonds to the treated surface and becomes significantly less bioavailable.
-It remains lethal to insects that walk across it but poses negligible risk to children or pets who touch the same surface.
+It remains lethal to insects that walk across it but poses negligible risk to anyone who touches the same surface.

-Our standard recommendation: Keep kids and pets off treated surfaces until they're dry to the touch.
+Our standard recommendation: Stay off treated surfaces until they're dry to the touch.
 For exterior treatments, this is typically 30-60 minutes.
 Interior treatments may take 1-2 hours depending on ventilation.

 What We Use at Avada

-Every product in our service toolkit is EPA-registered for residential use.
+Every product in our service toolkit is registered for residential use.
 We do not use any restricted-use pesticides in or around homes.
 Specific details:

 - Exterior barrier sprays: Synthetic pyrethroid formulations applied to the foundation perimeter, eaves, and entry points

-- Granular baits: Applied to landscaping beds where ants, earwigs, and crickets breed — enclosed granules are not attractive to children or pets
+- Granular baits: Applied to landscaping beds where ants, earwigs, and crickets breed — enclosed granules that target pests specifically

-- Rodent bait stations: All bait stations are tamper-resistant and locked — designed to prevent access by children, pets, and non-target wildlife
+- Rodent bait stations: All bait stations are tamper-resistant and locked — designed to prevent access by non-target wildlife

 - Mosquito treatments: Targeted misting applied to foliage where mosquitoes rest — not broadcast across open yard areas

-- Dogs are generally less sensitive to pyrethroids than cats.
-Our standard exterior treatments pose minimal risk to dogs after drying.
+- Exterior treatments are generally lower risk after drying.
+Our standard exterior treatments pose minimal risk after the product has dried.

-- Fish and reptiles — if you have outdoor fish ponds or aquatic pets, let us know before treatment.
-We take extra precautions to prevent any product from reaching water features.
+- Fish ponds or water features — if you have outdoor fish ponds or water features, let us know before treatment.
+We take extra precautions to prevent any product from reaching water.

-- Pet food and water bowls — we never spray near pet food bowls.
-We recommend bringing them inside during treatment.
+- Food preparation areas — we never spray near food prep surfaces.
+We recommend clearing countertops during treatment.

 What About DIY Products?